p4k03n4t0r/python-gadgets/README.md

 }
 ```

-Although the client enforces us in the structure of the message we sent, we can modify the client to send whatever message we want.
+Although the client enforces us in the structure of the message sent, the client can be modified to send whatever message wanted.
 I also found out that the server doesn't keep a state, it just processes the request based on the structure.
 I confirmed this by setting a new connection and send the above message without a `MaterialRequest` first.

 Two things in this client were interesting to me.
 The first was the import of sqlalchemy which was commented out.
 It could be a hint that sqlalchemy is used, possibly by the server.
 The second thing that catched my eye was the way the serializing and deserializing was done.
 Instead of processing just a dict with data, this client processes objects of an user defined class.
 From other challenges I remember that in JavaScript [prototype poluttion](https://portswigger.net/daily-swig/prototype-pollution-the-dangerous-and-underrated-vulnerability-impacting-javascript-applications) exists.
 Here extra, unexpected properties are added to the serialized to the sent message.
 When the server deserializes this message, the properties can override methods of the deserialized object, resulting in unexpected and unwanted behavior.
 For example the following code 'polutes' the `toString` property: